microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/IReactNonAbiValue-api-windows.md

 ### GetPtr
 int64_t **`GetPtr`**()

-Get a pointer to the stored value.
+Gets a pointer to the stored value.